Barley, Malt & Brewing Quality Lab

-MSU Malt Quality Lab expands testing services across the country and even into Canada!
+MSU Malt Quality Lab offers testing services world wide: US, Canada and beyond!!

 States and Provinces colored in MSU Blue are now receiving analysis from the MSU Barley Quality Lab